Zentar-Ai/Zentara-Code/README.md

 # Zentara Code

-**Zentara Code** is an advanced AI-powered coding agent, forked from Zentara-Code, that writes, refactors and debugs code like a professional software engineer—directly inside VS Code.
+**Zentara Code** is your all-in-one AI coding assistant and AI debugger, seamlessly integrated into Visual Studio Code.
+Whether you're writing new features or fixing bugs, Zentara Code streamlines the process by combining intelligent code generation with powerful runtime AI debugging capabilities.

 [More Info](https://zentar.ai)